-In the almost 4 years since I set up this blog I’ve visited more exhibitions and clubs than I can count; met hundreds of fellow model railway enthusiasts, and come into contact with thousands more on social media.
+In the 5 years since I set up this blog I’ve visited more exhibitions and clubs than I can count; met hundreds of fellow model railway enthusiasts, and come into contact with thousands more on social media.

 These are the best model railway track planning tips I’ve picked up from this wonderful community of experienced builders.

 From O to OO to N gauge, I’ve been building model railways for years, years and years – too many to think about if I’m honest – and for most of the time I was happy with my results.

 Sure my layouts weren’t perfect but they were okay for me and I was happy in my innocence.

 Then I started this blog.

 To get material for Model Railway Engineer, I started visiting clubs and exhibitions*.

 The idea was simple.
 Go to a show, take some pictures.
 Write up a post.
 Job done.

 The layouts on display were amazing!
 Not just in how realistic they looked but how they operated.
 Shunters could make their way around sidings easily; express trains could travel around a circuit at speed without having to slow down to negotiate

 My layouts didn’t compare.
 My innocence was shattered.